Antistatic bag: Construction

 This kind of bag is made out of PE with a very weakly conductive chemical either mixed into the plastic or coated onto it.
-They are both antistatic and static-dissipative, but provide very little shielding: a discharge that would 1000 V pulse on the inside of a regular plastic bag would manifest as a 800 V pulse on the inside of a "pink" bag.
+They are both antistatic and static-dissipative, but provide very little shielding: a discharge that would generate a 1000 V pulse on the inside of a regular plastic bag would manifest as a 800 V pulse on the inside of a "pink" bag.

 "Pink bags" are mainly used to package material that are themselves ESD-resistant but are placed in proximity to ESD-susceptible devices.
 They are called "type II" in MIL-B-81705.
 The pink color is added to the plastic using a coloring chemical.
 The conductive chemical itself has no color and clear versions of this bag exist.

-This type of bags were manufactured using reactive tallow amine in the past.
+These types of bags were manufactured using reactive tallow amine in the past.
 The amine attracts moisture that can conduct the charge to another surface, or to the atmosphere itself.
 However, it can cause oxidation of some metals and stress cracking in some plastics.
 Less-reactive amines and non-reactive amides have replaced tallow amine in modern bags.